l-with/terraform-provider-ldap/docs/data-sources/entries.md

 # ldap_entries (Data Source)

 Provides details about entries in LDAP.

+Attributes of the entries can be ignored by `ignore_attributes` or `ignore_attribute_patterns`.

+Attributes of the entries can be encoded to base64 by `base64encode_attributes` or `base64encode_attribute_patterns`.
+This should be used for attributes with binary content.

 ## Example Usage
 ```terraform